PharosAbad/LightenQP.jl/README.md

 - `import Pkg; Pkg.add("LightenQP")`
 - `pkg> add LightenQP`
-- `pkg> dev LightenQP` for test nightly version.
+- `pkg> dev LightenQP` for testing nightly version.
 To use the registered version again `pkg> free LightenQP`

 ## License 🔍
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.